asrapp/donor-churn-prediction/README.md

 In this project, we meticulously crafted features to enhance the predictive power of our models.
 The key features developed include:

+**ScaledFrequency**:
-ScaledFrequency: Normalized frequency of donor contributions, highlighting consistency in giving behavior.
+Normalized frequency of donor contributions, highlighting consistency in giving behavior.
 This feature contributed the most to churn prediction (61.3% importance).

+**LogMonetary**:
-LogMonetary: Log-transformed monetary value of contributions to stabilize variance and enhance interpretability, with a significant feature importance of 35.7%.
+Log-transformed monetary value of contributions to stabilize variance and enhance interpretability, with a significant feature importance of 35.7%.

+**RecencyCategory**:
-RecencyCategory: Categorized recency of donations to capture the impact of time since the last contribution, contributing 2.9% to the model's predictions.
+Categorized recency of donations to capture the impact of time since the last contribution, contributing 2.9% to the model's predictions.

 These features were carefully engineered to provide the Gradient Boosting model with interpretable and meaningful input for predicting churn.